Why has my car insurance gone up?

 Cars parked along a residential street

-Everyone has to pay for car insurance if they wish to drive their vehicle on public roads, and be covered in the case of an accident.
-However, the cost of your insurance will likely differ from the price a spouse, friend or neighbour pays.
+The cost of your car insurance will likely differ from the price a spouse, friend or neighbour pays.
 This is because providers use many rating factors to provide you with a price that’s appropriate for your specific circumstances.
 Rating factors help insurance companies to determine how likely someone is to make a claim.
+In this article, we'll look at what personal circumstances can drive price increases, as well as larger issues affecting the industry.

 When you take out insurance of any kind, you’ll be asked many questions.
 For car insurance, you may be asked your occupation, what vehicle you have, your age, where you live, who else will be driving the vehicle, how long you’ve had your licence, what you’ll be using the vehicle for, and so on.